PR quotes kris ruby PR podcast

 Kristen: I’m looking to see that other reporters and journalists have quoted them.
 I think that lends itself very nicely to the new Google Quality Rater Guidelines.
 I wrote an article on what Google is looking for regarding digital authority and E-A-T. It’s very important.
 It’s all about having authority online.

 That’s where PR can help.
-If you’re trying to increase your E-A-T on Google, you need digital authority.
+If you’re trying to increase your E-E-A-T on Google, you need digital authority.
 It’s not just about you saying that you’re great.
 When they look online, they need to see that other people are saying you are great and that you are an expert in what you’re saying you are an expert in.

 This is a very interesting time, and this is changing the game in general for PR.
 You can’t just pivot.
 You can’t just say that you’re an expert in everything anymore.